Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 ### Configuration

-To configure the application, open `cassandra.go` and fill in `ACCOUNTNAME`, `PASSWORD` and `CONTACTPOINT` with corresponding values from Azure portal, within your Azure Cosmos DB Cassandra API account.
+To configure the application, open `uprofile.go` and fill in `ACCOUNTNAME`, `PASSWORD` and `CONTACTPOINT` with corresponding values from Azure portal, within your Azure Cosmos DB Cassandra API account.

 ```go
 func main() {